-In the remaining pages, I pose four distinct challenge problems that share two key features with the Turing test.
+In the remaining pages, I pose three distinct challenge problems that share two key features with the Turing test.
 First, they all rely at least partly on conversational interaction with humans.
 I maintain that this capacity is important because the use of language is a hallmark of human intelligence, as is the ability to reason about the beliefs and goals of others.
-Second, the main metrics for evaluation depend on human responses and reactions to the agents' behaviors.
-I argue that this is reasonable because, ultimately, we want cognitive systems that humans find compelling, and conversational agents have always done well on this dimension.
+Second, the main metrics for evaluation depend on human reactions to the agents' behaviors.
+I argue that this is reasonable because, ultimately, we want cognitive systems that humans find compelling.

 One key difference from the Turing test is that each challenge problem revolves around one or more generic but well-specified tasks.
 Each supports different versions of the generic problem, which is crucial for demonstrating generality, but there is still a clear notion of what the intelligent system desires to achieve.
 Another distinction is that each problem, although very challenging, has strong constraints that limit the amount and type of knowledge needed to achieve it.
-Third, all four problems involve embodied conversational agents, reflecting the emerging consensus that intelligence (at least the human variety) benefits from incarnation in some physical form.
-Finally, all but one task concern competitive scenarios that provide both overall measures of success and component metrics that offer more detailed information about system performance.
+Third, all three problems involve embodied conversational agents, reflecting the emerging consensus that intelligence (at least the human variety) benefits from incarnation in some physical form.
+Finally, each task concerns a competitive scenario that provides both an overall measure of success and component metrics that offer more detailed information about system performance.